guido57/IReye/README.md

 ### 3. (Optional, if you don't have screen, keyboard and mouse) Prepare the SD you just created for headless operations following these instructions.
 See also [Raspbian Stretch Headless Setup Procedure](https://www.raspberrypi.org/forums/viewtopic.php?t=191252)

 # Install the USB camera and microphone
-### 0. I tested Logitech C525 succesfully.
+### 0. I tested "Logitech C525" and "Trust SPOTLIGHT PRO" succesfully.
 Simply plug it into any USB port.
-C525 has an integrated microphone but if yours doesn't have it, plug a USB microphone in any USB port.
+Both have an integrated microphone but if yours doesn't have it, plug a USB microphone in any USB port.
-### 1. Test your USB webcam with chromium-browser navigating to a site like [webrtc Hacks](https://webrtchacks.github.io/WebRTC-Camera-Resolution/)
+### 1. Test your USB webcam with chromium-browser navigating to a site like this [webrtc Hacks](https://webrtchacks.github.io/WebRTC-Camera-Resolution/)
 ### 2. Test your USB microphone (integrated with the webcam or not) with chromium-browser navigating to https://www.google.com and using the speech recognition

 # Install uv4l library